orbitdb/field-manual/01 Tutorial/01 The Basics.md

-# Tutorial Part 1 - Laying the Foundation
+# Tutorial Chapter 1 - Laying the Foundation

-> The basics of OrbitDB include _installing IPFS and OrbitDB_, _creating a new IPFS node_, _creating databases_, and understanding  _data types_,
+> The basics of OrbitDB include _installing IPFS and OrbitDB_, _creating databases_, and understanding  _data types_,

-## Chapter 1: The Basics

-Finally, since all of these activities can happen offline and locally, without being connected to any peers at all, these steps will all take place offline.
+_Note:_ Please be sure you've read the Tutorial introduction before beginning this chapter.

 ### Instantiating OrbitDB

 Require OrbitDB and IPFS in your program and create the instances:

+Since all of these activities can happen offline and locally, without being connected to any peers at all, these steps will all take place offline.

 #### Installation in Node.js